-We provide and integrate information technology (IT) systems that help our institute's members to organize and execute their work easily and efficiently.
+Research IT support for the Biozentrum The Research IT technology platform supports research and administration projects with increased information technology demands.
+We accompany projects from their inception to a stable productive solution.
+We provide and integrate information technology (IT) solutions that help our institute's members to organize and execute their work easily and efficiently.
 We support the Biozentrum's groups and platforms in complex IT questions, for instance when dealing with large data sets.
-Three aspects are relevant to our service:
+Three aspects are relevant to our service - " Planning, coordination and execution of strategic or mandated IT projects arising from scientific and business needs, in collaboration with internal/external partners - " Support of the Biozentrum's research groups, technology platforms and administrative units ("open-doorconsulting") - " Operation of a selected set of production systems and services that are specific and relevant to our institute